-(2) Impairment of Financial Assets and Contract Assets
+(2) Impairment of Financial Assets

-The merged company measures the financial assets (including accounts receivable) measured at amortized cost on each balance sheet date at expected credit loss.
+The merged company measures impairment losses on financial assets (including accounts receivable) measured at amortized cost on each balance sheet date at expected credit loss.

-Loss allowances are recognized for accounts receivable and contract assets at expected credit losses over the duration.
+Loss allowances are recognized for accounts receivable at expected credit losses over the duration.
 Other financial assets are first evaluated to see whether the credit risk increases significantly after the initial recognition.
 If not, loss allowances are recognized based on 12-month expected credit losses.
 If it has increased significantly, loss allowances are recognized based on expected credit losses over the duration.